-What Can a Handyman Do in Barnstable Town, Massachusetts?
+What Can a Handyman Do Without a License in Barnstable Town, Massachusetts?

 In Massachusetts, most “handyman” work on 1–4 unit owner-occupied homes is regulated through the Home Improvement Contractor (HIC) registration program (and often also requires a Construction Supervisor License (CSL) if the work is structural).
 There is no blanket handyman-dollar exemption from HIC/CSL—your ability to work without a state credential depends on the type of work (structural vs. non-structural) and whether it falls under separately licensed trades (electrical/plumbing/gas/HVAC).
 In Barnstable (Cape Cod), you also must account for local permits (building, electrical, plumbing/gas) and, if working in historic districts, Historic Commission review for exterior changes.